sureshdendukuri/Apache-Nifi/README.md

 # Apache-Nifi
-Sharing ideas of apache nifi
+Sharing ideas and learnings of apache Nifi